All About Tom

-Thomas Edison is the world gold standard for invention and innovation.
+Thomas Edison is the world gold standard for invention, innovation, and entreprenurship.
 No one has ever duplicated the sheer volume and depth of his 1093 patents, virtually defining the standard of living we enjoy today.
 He invented both products and systems to support those products.
-His classic inventions were the phonograph, the electric light bulb and electric power industry, and motion pictures.
+His classic inventions were the phonograph, the electric light bulb, the electric power industry and motion pictures.

 Thomas Edison went on to systematize the process of invention, transforming it from a cottage industry into an industrial powerhouse that led to the modern day concept of R&D labs in most Fortune 500 companies.
 Some would say this was his greatest invention, codifying the process of invention, allowing industry to continue indefinitely, and scientifically, the American industrial revolution of the late 1800s.
 His work in the early 1900s on electric vehicle storage batteries, and his vision for clean urban transportation, anticipated the importance of electric cars today.
 Most solar energy companies today are quick to quote how Edison recognized the importance of solar and wind energy in the late 1920s for what he envisioned then as the future double-barreled problem of fossil fuel scarcity and attendant air pollution concerns.
 No wonder LIFE magazine named him The Man of the Millennium.

 Along the way on his epic life journey, Edison also improved rotary cement kilns, iron ore production, created cement houses, improved chemical production, discovered two scientific effects that led directly to radio.
 Throughout his life, Edison operated on four simple principles, taught to him by his loving mother: